zdravkov/kendo-docs/api/javascript/dataviz/ui/map.md

 #### Returns

-`kendo.dataviz.geometry.Point` The geographic location that correspond to this mouse event.
+`kendo.geometry.Point` The geographic location that correspond to this mouse event.

 #### Example - place marker on clicked location
     <div id="map"></div>